Nation

 Armizan said this during a media briefing after inspecting preparations for the Madani Rakyat 2024 Sayangi Sabah programme at the Likas Sports Complex today.

-He said the diesel subsidy has not been implemented in Sabah and Sarawak as its effectiveness in the peninsular was still being assessed.
+He said the diesel subsidy has not been implemented in Sabah and Sarawak, as its effectiveness in the peninsula was still being assessed.

 "Some do not understand the significant price gap for goods and services between Peninsular Malaysia and Sabah and Sarawak.

-"We are burdened in Sabah and Sarawak with much higher prices compared with the peninsular.
+"We are burdened in Sabah and Sarawak with much higher prices compared with the peninsula.
+We hope for understanding.

-"Most importantly, this decision was made due to the unique circumstances in Sabah and Sarawak."
+"However, we will answer this lawsuit, as the policy decision is not based on discriminatory action.
+This decision was made due to the unique circumstances in Sabah and Sarawak."

 Most Popular